Self-Morphing C# Binary

-  - Executes an encrypted payload in memory without drops (In this example, an executable displaying a MessageBox)
+- Executes an encrypted payload in memory without drops (In this example, the payload just displays a MessageBox)

 - All variable names are obfuscated using unreadable characters

-- The binary will re-compile itself and replace the original file
+- The binary re-compiles itself and replaces the original file

-- Again, all variable names are obfuscated, using different names each time
+- Variable names are obfuscated, using different names after each execution

-- The payload is also re-encrypted using a different key
+- The payload is re-encrypted using a different key

 Since this is proof of concept, no actually malicious payload is included.
 Dropped files that begin with "Debug_" can be omitted completely, but are written to disk to visualize the build process.

 Expecting well readable code?
 Design patterns?
-Maybe you should stop reading here, because this binary is optimized for maximum obscurity, minimum file size and security software evasion!
+Maybe you should stop reading here, because this binary is optimized for maximum obscurity and minimum file size!
 For this, a custom build process is implemented.
-When running Build.exe, the binary is compiled using CodeDOM for the first time and placed in the same directory, named SelfMorphingCSharpBinary.exe.
+When running Build.exe, the binary is compiled using CodeDOM for the first time, named SelfMorphingCSharpBinary.exe.
 This binary contains the file Payload.exe from the resources of Build.exe.
 The payload, strings and variable names are encrypted and obfuscated.

 Step 1: Build.exe takes Stub.cs from its resources and processes, then compiles it.
 The original file looks like this:

-Because the binary needs to obfuscate itself on runtime, the original code has to be included as well, somewhat similar to a quine.
+Because the binary needs to obfuscate itself on runtime, the original code must be included as well, somewhat similar to a quine.
 No managed resources are used, just byte literals.
 Variables that start with "_V_" will be renamed using characters from line 15.

-Variable names of the original code which is included as a byte literal, will also be obfuscated.
+Variable names from the original code, which is included as a byte literal, will also be obfuscated.
 However, alphanumerical characters are used.
 This is the code that is compiled along with the actual binary: